Hidden ferromagnetism of centrosymmetric antiferromagnets: Introduction

 In this work we will explicitly show that the $\{ \mathcal{S}| {\bf t} \}$ symmetry is directly related to the fact that $\mathcal{I}$ is conserved in the centrosymmetric antiferromagnets, which imposes a severe constraint on the form of the SO interaction in magnetic bonds.
 It is true that $\mathcal{I}$ transforms each sublattice to itself and does not interconnect the sites belonging to different sublattices~\cite{footnote}.
-However, from the viewpoint of magnetic bonds, $\mathcal{I}$, in the combination with the lattice translations, will unambiguously specify the properties of these bonds over the entire lattice: namely, knowing the bond properties around one magnetic site, one can find the properties around the neighboring site, belonging to different sublattice.
-Particularly, in the centrosymmetric antiferromagnets, the SO interactions around the sites of different sublattices differ by the sign.
-Thus, this SO interaction behaves like an AFM object, similar to the N\'eel field, which leads to the $\{ \mathcal{S}| {\bf t} \}$ symmetry of microscopic Hamiltonian.
+However, $\mathcal{I}$ will unambiguously specify the properties of magnetic bonds: namely, knowing the bond properties around one magnetic site, one can find the properties around neighboring site, belonging to different sublattice.
+Particularly, we will explicitly show that the SO interaction on the centrosymmetric antipolar lattice behaves as an AFM object and changes its sign when it moves from one sublattice to another.
+That is why it collaborates with the AFM N\'eel field and leads to the $\{ \mathcal{S}| {\bf t} \}$ symmetry of microscopic Hamiltonian.

-There is another important aspect of the $\{ \mathcal{S}| {\bf t} \}$ symmetry: $\mathcal{S}$ is nothing but the $180^{\circ}$ rotation of spins and this rotation is combined with the shift ${\bf t}$, which can be viewed as the lattice translation of a more compact unit cell containing one magnetic site.
-This constitutes the basis of the so-called generalized Bloch theorem~\cite{Sandratskii_review}, which states that by a unitary transformation to the local coordinate frame, where all spins are pointed in the positive direction of $z$, the AFM system can be described as it would have only one magnetic site in the unit cell, i.e. as a ferromagnet.
-The generalized Bloch theorem provides a mapping of the AFM system onto a FM one, which naturally explain the breaking of the time-reversal symmetry and all plethora of magnetic effect, which are originally known for the ferromagnets, but can be realized in some AFM systems.
+There is another important aspect of the $\{ \mathcal{S}| {\bf t} \}$ symmetry: the spin rotation $\mathcal{S}$ is combined with the shift ${\bf t}$, which can be viewed as the lattice translation of a more compact unit cell with only one magnetic site.
+This constitutes the basis of the so-called generalized Bloch theorem~\cite{Sandratskii_review}, which states that by a unitary transformation to the local coordinate frame, where all the spins are pointed in the positive direction of $z$, the AFM system can be described within this compact unit cell as if it would be ``ferromagnetic'' one.
+Thus, the generalized Bloch theorem provides a mapping of the AFM system onto a FM one, which naturally explains the breaking of the time-reversal symmetry and emergence of associated with it magnetic effect, which are originally known for ferromagnets, but can be realized in some AFM systems.